ga-dc/wdi7/homework/readme.md

 - We want to be able to give you some flexibility in your homework schedule.
 - That being said, there will be roughly 2 hours of homework per night.
 It'll be up to you how you want to partition your time for a given exercise.
 - These are the expectations that *we* set for you.
 But ultimately *you* decide what the best appropriation of your time is.
 Historically, the most successful students complete most or all of the assignments.
 - Additionally, GA, as an organization, publishes a handbook of course guidelines.
 In this handbook, GA states that 80% of homeworks must be completed at a bare minimum.
-GADC's policy is that slipping below 80% is a red flag for us to check up on you and develop an improvement plan.
+GA DC's policy is that slipping below 80% is a red flag for us to check up on you and develop an improvement plan.

 # Week 2 Homework